qnx-ports/build-files/ports/zlib/README.md

 ## QNX Software Center (QSC) compatibility warning for libz-ng and zlib

 It is very likely that another version of these binaries are shipped with the QNX image by QSC, hence installation of this library might introduce linking conflicts at runtime.
-Double check which version of it is linked when cross compiling your software and make sure the proper `LD_LIBRARY_PATH` is set for the dynamic linker to work properly.
+Double check which version of it was linked when cross compiling your software and make sure the proper `LD_LIBRARY_PATH` is set for the dynamic linker to work properly.

 This library is not an update to the existing QSC library, the existing `libz.so`, provided by zlib-ng, shipped by QSC is a so call "drop in replacement" for zlib.
 Please check details in [here](https://github.com/zlib-ng/zlib-ng).